tc39/notes/es8/2017-09/sep-26.md

 - We already have an email for reporting.
 It currently goes to the chair group (Rex, Dan, Leo) and the Editor (Brian Terlson).
 - tc39-conduct-reports@googlegroups.com

-## 11.ii.b How should ECMA 402 proceed in light of "ICU standardization" concerns
+## 11.ii.b How should ECMA-402 proceed in light of "ICU standardization" concerns
 - https://github.com/tc39/ecma402/pull/172

 (Daniel Ehrenberg)